 Yes, I know.

-Paired with Associated Landscape Contractors of America (ALCA) in this special research, NASA tried to had a particular goal.
+Paired with the Associated Landscape Contractors of America (ALCA) in this special research, NASA tried to have a particular goal.
 To find the perfect and sustainable ways to clean the air in space stations.

 This is the arsenal of plants science has found to be excellent for space stations air purifying: